Skip to content

 task_failed Subprocess failed (non-zero exit, timeout, crash) task_id, duration, exit_code, pid, labels, metadata (exception)

-collect_completed collect() hook finishes task_id, partition, duration, metadata (output_message_count)
+task_complete on_task_complete() hook finishes for one task task_id, partition, duration, metadata (output_message_count)

 produced Kafka payload delivered to output topic partition, offset, output_topic